 Similarly, features in a Specialized Needs Annex should not be used unless the application area concerned is well-understood by the programmer.

-C.54 Unspecified Behaviour [BQF]
+6.53 Unspecified Behaviour [BQF]

-C.54.1 Applicability to language
+6.53.1 Applicability to language

 In Ada, there are two main categories of unspecified behaviour, one having to do with unspecified aspects of normal run-time behaviour, and one having to do with bounded errors, errors that need not be detected at run-time but for which there is a limited number of possible run-time effects (though always including the possibility of raising Program_Error).